His characterization as a genius-level evil ape fond of excessive gesticulation is based on Dr. Gori, the antagonist of antoher 70's toku, Spectreman.

 In "Pee Pee G's", the TV news flash graphic is similar to Kermit the Frog's live on the scene skits on "Sesame Street".

-In Octi-Gone, the professor receives a call from Mojo Jojo, who claims that he's holding Octi ransom for 1000 barrels of Chemical X. The professor asks the operator to trace the call... who reveals that the call is coming from inside the house.
+In "Octi-Gone", the professor receives a call from Mojo Jojo, who claims that he's holding Octi ransom for 1000 barrels of Chemical X. The professor asks the operator to trace the call... who reveals that the call is coming from inside the house.

 In "Something's a Ms.", the Mayor reenacts The Big Lebowski's epically hammy "Strong men also cry" scene when Ms. Bellum is kidnapped.
 Later in the episode, the girls use a bag full of the Mayor's underwear as a ringer for the demanded ransom money, as Walter did in the movie.
+This was most likely one of Lauren Faust's contributions, as she's a huge fan of the film.